 We test $\delta$ILP$_2$ and support our observation through experimentally testing the following hypotheses (see Section~\ref{sec:experiments}):

-\begin{itemize} \item \underline{Hypothesis 1:} Differentiable ILP benefits from increasing the number of templates used during training. \item \underline{Hypothesis 2:} The benefit suggested by \textit{hypothesis 1} is not solely due to the relationship between increasing the number of templates and training a multitude of times with a task-specific number of templates. \item \underline{Hypothesis 3:} Learning binary predicates that use existential quantification remains a challenge regardless of the weight assignment approach. \end{itemize}
+\begin{itemize} \item \underline{Hypothesis 1:} Differentiable ILP benefits from increasing the number of templates used during training. \item \underline{Hypothesis 2:} The benefit suggested by \textit{hypothesis 1} is not solely due to the relationship between increasing the number of templates and training a multitude of times with a task-specific number of templates. \item \underline{Hypothesis 3:} Learning binary predicates using body-only variables remains a challenge regardless of the weight assignment approach. \end{itemize}